 This office provides legal guidance and strategy on issues and cases as they progress through the enforcement process.
 They also analyze pending legislation impacting civil rights in Michigan, write amicus briefs and draft charges, litigate cases in the administrative hearing process, and educate and train MDCR staff on relevant civil rights legal matters.
 The reconsideration (appeals) process is also housed in Law and Policy.Daniel Levy, DirectorPhone: 313-456-3809

 MDCR’s Legislative Liaison researches and advises on key bills introduced in the House and Senate potentially impacting civil rights in Michigan.
 The liaison serves as the key advisor between MDCR, the Governor’s Legislative Affairs Division, executive agencies, legislators and staff, committee clerks and legislative agencies.

 The Liaison coordinates and communicates the Department’s position on legislation; represents MDCR at House and Senate committee hearings; develops bill analyses and tracks legislation; and responds to Legislative inquiries on behalf of constituents.

 Lee Gonzales, Legislative Liaison

-The MWC has set three priorities - Helping Michigan's women veterans, raising awareness of human trafficking and increasing participation of women on corporate boards.
+The MWC has set three priorities - helping Michigan's women veterans, raising awareness of human trafficking and sexual assault and increasing girls in STEM careers and participation of women on corporate boards.

 MDCR is an administrative agency with investigative and enforcement authority.
 The Operations Division houses the Enforcement process, which includes intake, investigation and resolution of complaints of discrimination.